metalcarratt/ministry/2021_crystal_2_samuel/message_4.md

 2 Tim 4:22, the Lord be with your spirit.

 Have you had much realisation that he's the indwelling Ark?
 The Ark is crucial.
 A key verse is Exo.
-25:22, *And there I will meet with you and speak with you from above the expiation cover, from between the two cherubum ... there I will meet with you.* The Lord only meets with us on Christ.
+25:22, *And there I will meet with you and speak with you from above the expiation cover, from between the two cherubum ... there I will meet with you.* **The Lord only meets with us on Christ**.
 We need to know where 'there' is.
 In our spirit.

 Many verses from the gospels show the Lord's humanity with its character and standing.
 If you would spend time to read through you will see the beautiful humanity of Christ.